 MP for Edinburgh South West

-Dr Scott Arthur is the Labour (Co-op) MP for Edinburgh South West, elected in 2024.
-He sits on the Transport Committee and serves on committees for the Rare Cancers Bill, Space Industry (Indemnities) Bill, and Absent Voting (Elections in Scotland and Wales) Bill.
-His title 'Dr' indicates a medical background.
+Dr Scott Arthur is the Labour (Co-op) MP for Edinburgh South West, elected in July 2024.
+He currently serves on the Transport Committee and sits on several bills in committee, including the Rare Cancers Bill, the Space Industry (Indemnities) Bill, and the Absent Voting (Elections in Scotland and Wales) Bill.

-Declared financial interests include three miscellaneous entries and one entry related to visits outside the UK.
+Declares four financial interests: three miscellaneous entries and one entry for visits outside the UK.

 Generated 21 February 2026